inventionpro/YTPop/README.md

 - Custom player (with no ads)
 - Download button (audio and video)
 - Static Ad removal
-- Video Ad removal (Youtube currently flags this)
+- Video Ad removal
 - Anti rickroll

+> [!IMPORTANT]
+> Currently seems like youtube flags the static and video ad removal
+> We are waiting for youtube to slow down to continue working on bypassing

 ### Styling
 - No curves
 - No yt shorts